How to Have a Healthy Vegan Pregnancy

 This mushroom and tempeh saute over pasta is a hearty meal that will help meet your energy requirments while eating for two.

-While there are some very important things for women to consider before pursuing a vegan diet during pregnancy, it’s absolutely possible to promote a healthy pregnancy by following a well-planned, balanced healthy vegan meal plan.
+If you're thinking about what to eat when expecting, there are some important factors to consider before pursuing a vegan diet during pregnancy.
+With proper planning, it’s absolutely possible to promote a healthy pregnancy by following a balanced vegan meal plan.

 Important nutrients to focus on during a vegan pregnancy include protein, iron, calcium, vitamin D, as well as getting adequate calories to support healthy weight gain during pregnancy.
 Using our vegan meal planner can help take the guesswork out of eating right (for two), so the mother-to-be can focus on enjoying her pregnancy while reaping the health benefits of a vegan diet.